Skip to content

 Quick tips

-1. This extension is designed to work with your project directory as the folder that is open in VS Code.
+1. This extension is designed to work with your project directory as the workspace folder in VS Code.
 If you have a different directory open in VS Code --- perhaps a parent directory which contains multiple projects -- then open the project you want to work on in another VS Code window.
-Your models should be saved in a directory called model, your data loading code in a directory called update, and your queries in a directory called query.
+Your models should be saved in a directory called model (or another directory of your choosing -- see configuration options below).

-2. The view you get when you click the RelationalAI icon in the Activity Bar on the left side of the VS Code window shows the state of your system in the cloud.
+2. The RelationalAI View, which you can access by clicking the RelationalAI icon in the Activity Bar on the left side of the VS Code window, shows the state of your system in the cloud.
 In particular, when you click a cloud icon next to a model, you get an editor which displays and edits that model directly in the cloud.
 It is recommended that -- unless you want to edit the model specifically in the cloud -- you instead edit models locally in the model directory.
-Sync them to the cloud as needed with the command RelationalAI: Cloud Sync.
+You can set the auto-sync-models configuration option to sync them to the cloud on save, or you can sync them manually with the command RelationalAI: Sync Models with Cloud.

 Features

-1. Commands for sending selected code from any editor to the RelationalAI system and displaying the results in a rich-output webview that opens in a second pane.
+1. Commands for sending selected code from any editor to the RelationalAI Query Engine and displaying the results in a rich-output webview that opens in a second Editor Group.
 The output viewer supports Graphviz, Vega-Lite, and other MIME types.

-2. A shift+enter keyboard shortcut for sending queries from a .rel or Markdown file.
+2. CodeLens buttons and a shift+enter keyboard shortcut for sending queries from a .rel or Markdown file.

-3. A command called RelationalAI: Cloud Sync that can be used to keep your local collection of model files in sync with the models stored in the database in the cloud.
+3. A command called RelationalAI: Sync Models with Cloud that can be used to keep your local collection of model files in sync with the models stored in the database in the cloud.

 4. Rel Syntax highlighting: